Cool Gas in the Circumgalactic Medium of Massive Post Starburst Galaxies: Discussion

 \subsection{\mgii absorption beyond the halo virial radius}

 The second main result of this paper is the clear flattening of the decline in equivalent width of \mgii beyond 1\,Mpc in all samples, and the fact that equivalent width becomes relatively independent of galaxy star formation history at this distance.
 In Figure \ref{fig:gradients} we compare the gradients of the best-fit lines for \mgii strength vs. impact parameter seen in Fig.~\ref{fig:eqw_b_class} within and outwith 1\,Mpc, highlighting a clear distinction between these two regions in all subsamples, although most notably in the star-forming and post-starburst galaxy samples.
 Beyond a projected distance of $\sim$1\,Mpc, the strength of \mgii absorption becomes independent of galaxy type and the gradient flattens, which may indicate the expected transition from CGM to IGM.
-This transition occurs close to the expected virial radius of the galaxy haloes: central galaxies with stellar masses $\log_{10}(\mgal/\modot)\gtrsim11.4$ are expected to live in dark matter haloes with masses $\log_{10}({\rm M_h/M_\odot})\gtrsim13.5$ at the redshift of our sample \citep[e.g.][]{Shuntov2022}, this corresponds to a virial radius of $\sim0.7$\,Mpc, which is consistent within the errors with the 1\,Mpc estimated from our data.
+This transition occurs close to the expected virial radius of the galaxy haloes: central galaxies with stellar masses $\log_{10}(\mgal/\modot)\sim11-11.5$ are expected to reside in dark matter haloes with masses $\log_{10}({\rm M_h/M_\odot})\sim12.5-13.7$ at the redshift of our sample \citep{Shan2017}, although this varies significantly between different measured stellar mass to halo mass relations\footnote{\citet{Shan2017} studied CMASS galaxies, using the Portsmouth stellar mass value added catalogue.
+These stellar masses are 0.5\,dex smaller than the Granada value added stellar masses presented in Fig.~\ref{fig:galaxy_properties}, thus this is the appropriate mass range for our sample}.
+This corresponds to a virial radius of $\sim0.4-1.2$\,Mpc, which is consistent with the 1\,Mpc estimated from our data.
 Unfortunately, due to the sparsity of the CMASS galaxy observations, it is not possible to separate central and satellite galaxies and therefore take this analysis further.